amstlldj/SCIF-CFGRF/README.md

 Solid State Drive：1TB

 It is recommended to use a higher configuration than this.
-The author's device uses shared memory to prevent video memory overflow.
-It is recommended that readers use devices with more than 12GB of video memory to prevent program crashes or reduced model performance.
+The author's device uses shared memory to prevent out of GPU memory.
+It is recommended that readers use devices with more than 12GB of GPU memory to prevent program crashes or reduced model performance.

 ## 6.Schematic diagram of the structure of SCQ-CFGRF and the framework of the entire method